-How Much and How Often to Water Calathea
+How Much & How Often to Water Calathea: Signs & Factors

 Calatheas are beautiful, bright green tropical plants that originate from the warm climates of South America.
 They are mostly planted indoors for decoration purposes.
 In its natural habitat, calathea would be constantly surrounded by moisture in the air and ground.
 Thus, you will want to replicate these conditions by ensuring it gets consistent moisture and humidity to thrive.
 So, if you’re thinking of adding a calathea to your home, it’s important to know how much and how often to water it to keep it healthy and happy.

 This article looks at the conducive environment for calathea to grow and how to water the plants.
 Keep reading for deeper insight.